quadbio/RNAseq_tutorial/Tutorial.md

 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz
 ```

+>**NOTE**
+>The UCSC Genome Browser is not the only place to download genomes.
+There are other databases:
+>* [Ensembl genome browser](https://www.ensembl.org/index.html), which also provide genomic data (genome sequences, annotation, comparative biology, etc) of many different animal species, mostly vertebrate but also the most commonly used invertebrate model species: *Caenorhabditis elegans* (roundworm), *Drosophila melanogaster* (common fruit fly), and *Saccharomyces cerevisiae* (Brewer's Yeast)
+>* [GENCODE](https://www.gencodegenes.org/) for human and mouse, which curates the most comprehensive gene annotation for the two species, and also provide the corresponding genome sequence it uses for download.
+>* [FlyBase](https://flybase.org/) for fruit flies (*Drosophilia*), which provides both genome sequences and gene annotation of different *Drosophilia* species
+>* [WormBase](https://wormbase.org/), which provides genome sequences, gene annotations, and other information concerning the genetics, genomics and biology of *C. elegans* and related nematodes.

 STAR expects decompressed FASTA file(s) for the reference genome, so you shall decompress it before moving on:
 ```console
 gzip -d hg38.fa.gz